What are mixed use or multi-unit holiday lets?

-We are often asked whether it is possible to organise mixed use Holiday Let Mortgages, that’s where the owner lives in part of the property and rents out other parts as holiday lets.
+The mixed use part is where the owner lives in part of the property and rents out the other parts commercially as holiday lets.

 Mixed use holiday lets are infinitely variable in terms of applicants, property and loan servicing structure.